OpenSoftwareSolutions/bonita-restclient/README.md

 # bonita-restclient
-This Bonita Rest Client show an example on how to read processed files from a repository that a mobile device has produced.
+This Bonita Rest Client shows an example on how to read processed files from a repository that a mobile device has produced.

 # License
 Apache License V2.0